 ACPA School Counseling

-Graduation Requirements Overview
+ACPA Graduation Requirements

 Part One: Cover the Basics

-• Students must earn a minimum of 20 credits, which include the specific requirements in each subject area.
+• ACPA students must earn a minimum of 23.5 credits, which include some specific requirements in some subject areas.
+The credit requirements are as follows:

-• .5 PE & .5 Health
+• 0.5 of PE & 0.5 in Health

-• .5 Financial Literacy (Class of 2026 and beyond only)
+• 0.5 credit of Financial Literacy (class of 2026 and beyond only)

 Part Two: Show Competency